laurakond/Stitch-Art-Guides-pp4/TESTING.md

 **Past events in Calendar day view**
 - When customising past and future events, I could not find a way to target past events font so that they would appear grayed out.
 The full month view of past events are displaying as expected.
     - This will be addressed at the next development stage.

+**Django configuration**
+- When testing the application, I noticed that sometimes when a booking has been updated an error message is being thrown " You can only edit your booking".
+    - This is due to the lag caused by Heroku and Django framework when loading pages.

 [Return to Table of Contents](#contents)